TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
-         If set, then all email addresses in typolinks will be encrypted so it is harder for spam bots to detect them.
+         If set, then all email addresses in typolinks will be encrypted so that it is harder for spam bots to detect them.

          If you set this value to a number, then the encryption is an offset of character values.
 If you set this value to "-2" then all